dounai2333/dounai_lib/README.md

 3. Open your lua project, add following code to the first line: `require("dounai-lib")`.
 4. You are now good to go!

+## TODO

+### Admin system

+This is the feature that my old project already have, but I wanna create a "better" and "more better" version.

+The goal is make a 70% similar admin system in SourceMod, admin can slay, kick, or troll somebody in-game.

+### More custom events

+Due to limitation of cso2 Lua, we are heavily rely on event system to do most of stuff.

+Which I wanna extend more events, give us more options to do everything!

+Current plan:
+1. `prop_health_changed`: Hook "func_breakable" `OnHealthChanged` event and fire a in-game event.
+2. `counter_value`: Hook "math_counter" `OutValue` event are fire a in-game event.

 ## Documentation

 [Wiki page](https://github.com/dounai2333/dounai_lib/wiki)